abhay-0912/Case-Study-Report/README.md

 Conclusion
 This case study shows that shutting down centralised dark-web platforms does not stop cybercrime — it only forces criminals to relocate to more flexible, encrypted, and decentralised platforms like Telegram.
 Cybercrime evolves, adapts, and expands faster than the systems designed to stop it.
-This case study shows that shutting down centralised dark-web platforms does not stop cybercrime — it only forces criminals to relocate to more flexible, encrypted, and decentralized platforms like Telegram.
+This case study shows that shutting down centralised dark-web platforms does not stop cybercrime — it only forces criminals to relocate to more flexible, encrypted, and decentralised platforms like Telegram.
 Cybercrime evolves, adapts, and expands faster than the systems designed to stop it.